kahlyfa/wizzy-mart/README.md

 ### Customize Text

-- Site name: Update "Wizzy Mart" in `index.html` and `success.html`
+- Site name: Update "Wizzy Marts" in `index.html` and `success.html`
 - Contact info: Update email and phone in the footer
 - Social links: Update URLs in the footer